-We estimate that the net proceeds to Jack Henry & Associates from our sale of the 2,000,000 shares of common stock in this offering will be approximately \$92.2 million, assuming a public offering price of \$48.875 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by Jack Henry & Associates.
+We estimate that the net proceeds to Jack Henry & Associates from our sale of the 1,500,000 shares of common stock in this offering will be approximately \$60.7 million after deducting underwriting discounts and commissions and estimated offering expenses payable by Jack Henry & Associates.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

 We intend to use these net proceeds for the repayment of debt, working capital, capital expenditures and other general corporate purposes.
-We plan to repay all debt outstanding under our \$75.0 million bank credit facility, which outstanding debt is expected to be approximately \$60.0 million at the time of completion of this offering.
+We plan to repay all debt outstanding under our \$75.0 million bank credit facility, which outstanding debt is approximately \$46.5 million at the time of completion of this offering.
 This debt had an effective interest rate of 7.63% at June 30, 2000, and the credit facility matures on June 15, 2001.
 We also may use a portion of the net proceeds to acquire, invest or joint venture in software businesses, software products and outsourcing operations that are complementary to our business.
 We currently have no commitments or agreements with respect to any acquisition, investment or joint venture.